Izhaki/gefriCPP/README.md

 ![gefri logo](http://www.gefri.org/img/gefri.png "gefri")

-A C++ MVC-based graphical editing framework, like GEF (Eclipse) or Unidraw.
+A cross-platform C++ MVC-based graphical editing framework, like GEF (Eclipse) or Unidraw.
+The library and its samples build on Windows, Mac and Linux.

 The library currently adapts on top of [wxWidgets] although with relative ease can be adapted to other toolkits.
-Currently supporting Windows and Mac, with Linux coming soon.

 Contributor Posts
 -----------------